 What you need to know:

-- YOUTH (18 and under) Handlers can apply for the Kristin Rieser Scholarship Fund to cover their entry fee.
+- YOUTH (18 and under) Handlers can apply for the Kristin Rieser Scholarship Fund to cover the base clinic entry fee.

 Questions?
 Wondering if this Event is right for you?
 Contact firstname.lastname@example.org